onedata/onedata-documentation/docs/admin-guide/oneprovider/prerequisites.md

 # Prerequisites & requirements

-This chapter describes the prerequisites and requirements which should be met before deploying the Oneprovider service.
+This chapter describes the prerequisites and requirements which should be met before deploying the Oneprovider service on a host.
+The host can be either a bare metal server or a virtual machine.

 ## Hardware & OS